VictoriaDhmn/OSMNetFusion/README.md

 - Methodology
 - Tags / Attributes
 - Misc: Contact, Credits, Licence, Todos
-- How to use as a package (in progress)

 This is an example of the intial network (dark blue) and the resulting network (light blue) with the merged tags of a selected link with general ('g'), bicycle ('b'), walking ('w') and motorized traffic ('m') attributes: